By Mayo Clinic Staff

-Tricuspid atresia is a heart defect present at birth (congenital) in which one of the valves (tricuspid valve) between two of the heart's chambers isn't formed.
+Tricuspid atresia is a heart defect present at birth (congenital) in which one of the valves (tricuspid valve) between two of the heart's chambers — the upper right chamber (right atrium) and the lower right chamber (right ventricle) — isn't formed.
 Instead, there's solid tissue between the chambers.

-Tricuspid atresia is treated with surgery.
-Most babies with tricuspid atresia who have surgery will live well into adulthood, though follow-up surgeries are often needed.
+Tricuspid atresia is treated with multiple surgeries.
+Most babies with tricuspid atresia who have surgery may live well into adulthood, though follow-up surgeries are often needed.

 Tricuspid atresia symptoms become evident soon after birth, and can include:

 - Blue tinge to the skin and lips (cyanosis)

 - Difficulty breathing (dyspnea)

 Some babies with tricuspid atresia may also develop symptoms of heart failure, including:

 - Fatigue and weakness